 Clone The Repository From GitHub

 To begin with let’s start by cloning the repository from GitHub to work on the same in the local repository.
-Open the File Explorer in your Windows machine.
-Right-click in free space and select Git Clone.
+Open File Explorer on your Windows machine.
+Right-click in the free space and select Git Clone.

 The contents of the GitHub repository that is cloned is now available locally.